-Would you believe one of the best-selling country albums since the turn of the millennium is actually a movie soundtrack?
+Would you believe one of the best-selling country music albums since the turn of the millennium is a movie soundtrack?
 Believe it.
-The infamous O Brother, Where Art Thou? soundtrack moved more than eight million copies in its first seven years in the United States alone.
+The infamous O Brother, Where Art Thou? soundtrack album moved more than eight million copies in its first seven years in the United States alone.
 And it almost single-handedly made America fall back in love with bluegrass music.

 The record even features two stunning early era originals.
 Harry McClintock's 1928 "Big Rock Candy Mountain" and Alan Lomax's 1955 recording of "Po Lazarus" set the tone for what became a Grammy-winning compilation.

 And not just any old Grammys.
 This record won Best Country Collaboration, Best Male Country Vocal Performance (Ralph Stanley), and the elusive Album of the Year.
 The O Brother, Where Art Thou? soundtrack is one of a few soundtracks to land that distinction.
 You can credit a lot of that to producer T Bone Burnett, who worked with the Coens beforehand and has since become the ear for country and bluegrass music in film and television.

 The cultural relevance was not lost on the critics.
 Many consider the compilation one of the most important of the past 16 years.
 For stars, it introduced a whole bunch of young folks to bluegrass music.
 You see, the Coen Brothers are pretty hip.
 And hip kids watch Coen Brothers movies.

 A 10th-anniversary edition came out in 2011, featuring 14 unreleased recordings of those songs.